 5. Artisan’s Gold

 If you like challenging your designing abilities or pushing your limits, then choose the Artisan’s Gold color.
 It is one of the most challenging colors to use correctly.

 However, when used appropriately, Artisan’s Gold highlights and enhances the product’s quality and exclusivity.
 It makes the buyer believe that they are paying an excessive amount to receive a product worth every penny.

 For instance, Rolex, a status symbol amongst Men, has one of its most beautiful watches, a Gold Rolex, packaged in Artisan’s Gold to convey its worth.

 If you are aiming for subtlety and a feeling of reservedness, Tornado gray is the way to go.
 It is a color that is most often used in the background and does not incite any particular beliefs or emotions on its own unless paired with another sparkling color.

 Tornado is commonly used in the packaging of objects which are devoid of any passion or energy.
-For instance, you can use this color for the packaging of coffee mugs, pens, and cutlery.
+For instance, you can use this color to packaging coffee mugs, pens, and cutlery.

-While the color is often taken as bland, the stylistic element of Tornado comes out in the packaging of electronic appliances, such as mobile phones and laptops.
-It is more frequently used by business people to achieve a sleek and professional look.
+While the color is often taken as bland, Tornado’s stylistic element comes out in the packaging of electronic appliances, such as mobile phones and laptops.
+Business people more frequently use it to achieve a sleek and professional look.